open-policy-agent/opa/docs/content/cli.md

 ### Options

 ```
   -d, --diff      only display a diff of the changes
       --fail      non zero exit code on reformat
   -h, --help      help for fmt
   -l, --list      list all files who would change when formatted
+      --rego-v1   format as Rego v1
   -w, --write     overwrite the original source file
 ```

 ____